 Only one role stands out across the services; it is notable that a large number of these ex Scouts became involved in signalling.
 This may suggest that the Forces identified ex Scouts as potentially having this skill or as the consequence of other information gathered on enlistment; or that they put in for the role having some experience.

 - Snowy Oliver RAF

-- Terry Chapman Navy (signed for 12 years and going for signalling)
+- Terry Chapman Navy (signed for 12 years and going for signaling)

 - Les Chapman Signals Corps of the Military Police (Traffic Control) had been Radio Mechanic pre war before training again in the army

 - Mervyn Thompson Army Signaler